spawnfest/espresso-beam/README.md

 *Wolves can eat rabbits.*
 *Carrots... stay still and wait to be eaten.*

+Our main goal has been to

+ * model the world
-Our main goal was to implement the actors in such a way that the world stay as balanced as possible and lasts as long as possible, before the extinction of the species.
+ * play with the world params and try to make it lasts as long as possible, i.e. try to avoid the immediate extinction of all the species

-Note: Since we didn't find a graphic character for the wolf, we replaced him with the infamous *tac nayn* [1]!
+**Note**: Since we didn't find a graphic character for the wolf, we replaced him with the infamous **tac nayn** [1]!

 How
 ---